cppalliance/safe-cpp/proposal/draft.md

 Line 2: `#include <std2.h>` - Include the new safe containers and algorithms.
 Safety hardening is about reducing your exposure to unsafe APIs.
 The current Standard Library is full of unsafe APIs.
 The new Standard Library in namespace `std2` will provide the same basic functionality, but with containers that are lifetime-aware and type safe.

 Line 4: `int main() safe` - The new _safe-specifier_ is part of a function's type, just like _noexcept-specifier_.
-To callers, the function is marked as safe, so that it can be called from a safe context. `main`'s definition starts in a safe context, so unsafe operations like pointer dereferences, and calling unsafe functions, is not allowed.
+To callers, the function is marked as safe, so that it can be called from a safe context. `main`'s definition starts in a safe context, so unsafe operations such as pointer dereferences, which may raise undefined behavior, is disallowed.
 Rust's functions are safe by default.
 C++'s are unsafe by default.
 But that's now just a syntax difference.
 Once you enter a safe context in C++ by using the _safe-specifier_, you're backed by the same rigorous safety guarantees that Rust provides.

 Line 5: `std2::vector<int> vec { 11, 15, 20 };` - List initialization of a memory-safe vector.
 This vector is aware of lifetime parameters, so borrow checking would extend to element types that have lifetimes.
 The vector's constructor doesn't use `std::initializer_list<int>`[^init-list].
 That type is problematic for two reasons: first, users are given pointers into the argument data, and reading from pointers is unsafe; second, the `std::initializer_list` _doesn't own_ its data, making relocation impossible.
 For these reasons, Safe C++ introduces a `std2::initializer_list<T>`, which can be used in a safe context and supports our ownership object model.